sakuexe/go-raino/README.md

 Generate a token and add some balance to the account if needed.
 Save the token, because it will get put into the bot's configuration file.

+You can also choose the exact model you want to use for the chatbot functionality.
+Just fill the `GPT_MODEL` field in the `.env` file with the model name.
+The default model used, if no model is specified, is `gpt-3.5-turbo`.

 ## Run Go Raino!

 To run the bot, you need to have Go installed on your machine.
 If you don't have it,